Brianracole/osticket-prereqs/README.md

 </p>
 <p>
-Within the windows vm open the osticket link and download the osTicket-Installation-Files to your desktop and unzip it onto your desktop.
+Next, Within the windows vm open the osticket link and download the osTicket-Installation-Files to your desktop and unzip it onto your desktop.

 </p>
 <br />